streamthoughts/jikkou/docs/content/en/docs/Providers/Kafka/Resources/ktable-records.md

 apiVersion: "kafka.jikkou.io/v1beta1" # The api version (required)
 kind: "KafkaTableRecord"              # The resource kind (required)
 metadata:
-  name: <string>                      # The topic name (required)
   labels: { }
   annotations: { }
 spec:
+  type: <string>      # The topic name (required)
   headers: # The list of headers
     - name: <string>
       value: <string>
   key: # The record-key (required)
     type: <string>                   # The record-key type.
 Must be one of: BINARY, STRING, JSON (required)
     data: # The record-key in JSON serialized form.
       $ref: <url or path>            # Or an url to a local file containing the JSON string value.
   value: # The record-value (required)
     type: <string>                   # The record-value type.
 Must be one of: BINARY, STRING, JSON (required)
     data: # The record-value in JSON serialized form.
       $ref: <url or path>            # Or an url to a local file containing the JSON string value.
 ```

 ### Usage

 The `KafkaTableRecord` resource has been designed primarily to manage reference data published and shared via Kafka.
 Therefore, it
 is highly recommended to use this resource only with compacted Kafka topics containing a small amount of data.

 ### Examples